 - Was the leaders’ decision in verse 19 right or wrong?
 Why?

 - What principle can we learn from this?

 On Making Promises:

 Application: From this passage we can see the importance of keeping our word.
 Sometimes we may give our word to do something and then later regret it.
 Perhaps you tell a friend that you will help him with a project, but then another friend invites you to do something fun (like playing ball).
 What do you do?
 Do you bail on the first friend because there is something more fun to do?
 Perhaps you agree to serve at church at a specific time.
 Then you have a long week and catch a cold.
 You would prefer to rest at home.
 What do you do?
 Perhaps you make a verbal deal to rent a house.
 Before you can sign a contract another house at a much cheaper rate opens up.
 What do you do?
 Perhaps you agree to sell a product at a certain price.
 Later you find out it will cost much more time and money to make the product.
 The price you offered means you will lose money on the deal.
 What do you do?

-- The had to live with the consequences of their sin for generations. – There was no “easy fix” to this problem.
+2. They had to live with the consequences of their sin for generations. – There was no “easy fix” to this problem.
 It could not be undone.
 Generations of Israelites would face the consequences of this sin.
 Many sins are like this.
 If you marry the wrong person, you will still wake up to them the next day and the next day after that.
 At that point you can’t get out of it (without sinning even more.)
 If you allow your flesh to take over and commit fornication or adultery, the consequences will plague you the rest of your life.
 A momentary lapse while driving a car could have disastrous consequences.
 An angry outburst to a spouse or a child could have long term consequences.
 What is the solution?

-- Joshua makes them become workers at the tabernacle, perhaps hoping to influence them to become believers in the true God (instead of the other way around.)
+3. Joshua makes them become workers at the tabernacle, perhaps hoping to influence them to become believers in the true God (instead of the other way around.)